elisaonder/master-thesis/README.md

 This repository contains the work for a Master’s thesis investigating political polarization in Portugal, with a particular focus on the rise of Chega.
-Using text mining and natural language processing (NLP) techniques, the project analyzes the language used in Portuguese parliamentary debates (2015–2022) to quantify ideological divergence over time.
+The project analyzes the language used in Portuguese parliamentary debates to quantify ideological divergence over time.
+Research Question:
+How has the rise of Chega affected political polarization in the Portuguese Parliament?